automl/SMAC3/doc/manual.rst

         inc_value = taf.run(incumbent)[1]
         print("Optimized Value: %.2f" % (inc_value))

-We start the optimization loop and set the maximum number of iterations to 999.
+We start the optimization loop.

 Internally SMAC keeps track of the number of algorithm calls and the remaining time budget via a Stats object.